 Two-Step Laser Dark Papers

-Decorating dark garments requires a self-weeding paper that works in two stages.
-The two-step solutions that work with the GO UNO, OKI C831-TS, and other CMYK laser printers are the Neenah Image Clip Laser Dark, and Forever Laser Dark (No-Cut) Low Temp.
-These products include two sheets of paper; an imaging sheet and a transfer sheet.
-Design your vector graphic (without any white or pastel hues) and print on the imaging sheet.
-Then press it face to face with a transfer sheet.
+Decorating dark garments requires self-weeding paper that works in two stages.
+The two-step solutions work with the OKI and IColor laser transfer printers.
+The 2-step paper that we carry is LXF Dark, IColor 2-Step Standard (‘A’ Foil and ‘B’ Adhesive paper), 2-Step Standard 550 (‘A’ Foil and ‘B’ Adhesive paper), and 2-Step Premium paper.
+These products include two sheets of paper; an imaging sheet called the ‘A’ Foil and a transfer sheet called the ‘B’ paper.
+Design your vector graphic (without any white or pastel hues) and print it on the imaging sheet.
+Then press it to face to face with a transfer sheet.
 When the sheets are separated, the transfer sheet gives and takes.
 It takes away the un-printed polymer coating from the imaging sheet* and adds an adhesive coating to the toner that allows it to stick to the garment on the second step.

 1) Incomplete weeding on step one: If you get an incomplete transfer when you separate the imaging sheet and transfer sheets (See Figure 3.) , there are two possible causes.

 Heat Loss: you’re most likely letting the paper cool too quickly.
 The best way to avoid this is to close the heat press for a couple of minutes before you press the imaging sheet and transfer sheets together.
 This pre-press cycle warms the bottom table so that it’s not pulling heat from the paper during the separation step.
 The paper stays warm as you separate the sheets resulting in a more consistent transfer.
 This step also works with LXF Dark transfer papers.
 Keeping the press table warm is THE most important step to obtaining a clean transfer and even coating on this first step with all two-step laser transfer papers.